ataff/MECH105-Algorithms/Basic_MATLAB_Coding/Newton_Raphson_Method/README.md

-# This Folder Contains a MATLAB Code to solve for Newton Raphson Method
+# This Folder Contains a MATLAB Code to Solve for Newton Raphson Method